How Bad is My Carpal Tunnel?

 CTS-6 Scale , and the

 Padua Severity Scale.
-Values range from normal to extremely severe symptoms.
+Values range from normal to extremely severe carpal tunnel syndrome.

 In this article, we will use the most common grading system of "Mild", "Moderate", or "Severe" stages.
 And we will discuss the most common and effective ways to treat each individual stage.